 I have been a Christian for many years and in all that time, the three subjects that seem to have generated more confusion and conflict within the Body of Christ than anything else have been…

-Since both Predestination and Election and Eternal Security relate to the subject of Salvation—which we are presently addressing in this series of exercises—they will be dealt with in each of our next two sessions, while the subject of Women in Ministry will be addressed in a session of its own at a later time.
+Since both Predestination and Election and Eternal Security relate to the subject of Salvation—which we are presently addressing in this series of exercises—they will be dealt with in this and our next session, while the subject of Women in Ministry will be addressed when we get to the exercises dealing with Service.
 Now, as for…

 In Ephesians 1: 4-5: He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself.